What is the FHA 203(h) Mortgage Insurance for Disaster Victims Program?

 This is a specialty FHA loan program that provides up to 100% financing to help victims of disasters purchase new properties or rebuild after their homes have been substantially damaged.

-In 2016 there were 94 disaster declarations according to data from FEMA, the Federal Emergency Management Agency.
+In 2019 there were over 100 disaster declarations according to data from FEMA, the Federal Emergency Management Agency.
 Causes included severe winter storms, hurricanes, tornados, flooding, wildfires, and mudslides, among others.

 FHA 203(h) Basics

 - For the purchase or reconstruction of owner-occupied single family homes.

 - Seller paid closing costs permitted, up to 6 percent.

 - Credit will be manually underwritten.
 Late payments may be ignored from the underwriting analysis if they take place after the date of the disaster and are found to have been caused by the displacement.